Dewalt-arch/pimpmykali/README.md

       - write new deb and deb-src lines with new mirror to /etc/apt/sources.list
       - N exits and makes no change to /etc/apt/sources.list

+- Menu Option ! - Nuke Impacket (yes its literally the ! character)
+  - removes any prior installation of impacket (gracefully and forcefully)
+  - installs impacket-0.9.19

 - Menu Option 1 - Fix missing
   - fix_sources
     - uncomment #deb-src from /etc/apt/sources.list